marifyo/fggcosha/_posts/2014-05-09-bus-announcement.md

 ---
 layout: post
-title: "The Bus is Here"
+title: "Giving Back: The Bus is Here"
 description: "The school bus donated by the chapter has been delivered.
 Read about our success story."
 tags: [sample post, images, test]
 comments: true